avrilcoghlan/LittleBookofRTimeSeries/index.rst

 This is a simple introduction to time series analysis using the R statistics software.

-There is a pdf version of this booklet available at `https://github.com/avrilcoghlan/LittleBookofRTimeSeries/raw/master/_build/latex/TimeSeries.pdf <https://github.com/avrilcoghlan/LittleBookofRTimeSeries/raw/master/_build/latex/TimeSeries.pdf>`_.
+There is a pdf version of this booklet available at:
+`https://github.com/avrilcoghlan/LittleBookofRTimeSeries/raw/master/_build/latex/TimeSeries.pdf <https://github.com/avrilcoghlan/LittleBookofRTimeSeries/raw/master/_build/latex/TimeSeries.pdf>`_.

 If you like this booklet, you may also like to check out my booklet on using